JuliaWeb/Hyperscript.jl/README.md

 There are a few things left out of this quick introduction:

 * The scoped style system which allows you to define local styles that apply to only part of a page
-* You can compute with CSS units using Julia syntax:
+* Arithmetic with CSS units using Julia syntax:

 ```
 import Hyperscript: px, em